open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

   * `interval` resolver interval in go-Duration format, e.g. `5s`, `1d`, `30m`.
 If not specified, `30s` will be used.
   * `timeout` resolver timeout in go-Duration format, e.g. `5s`, `1d`, `30m`.
 If not specified, `5s` will be used.
   * `port` port to be used for exporting the traces to the addresses resolved from `service`.
 By default, the port is set in Cloud Map, but can be be overridden with a static value in this config
   * `health_status` filter in AWS Cloud Map, you can specify the health status of the instances that you want to discover.
-The healthStatus filter is optional and allows you to query based on the health status of the instances.
+The health_status filter is optional and allows you to query based on the health status of the instances.
     * Available values are
       * `HEALTHY`: Only return instances that are healthy.
       * `UNHEALTHY`: Only return instances that are unhealthy.